I Was Spanked All the Same

 I was pursuing the dream of learning from the best of the best, but in truth, it was also about a man.
 So much in life comes down to this.
 I loved a man and so I followed him to Alabama.
 But I did not go lightly.
 I had weight in my heels.

 I had just won a prestigious writing award from UPI for best business story of a small daily in New York.
-I had a fancy Master’s degree from a fancy journalism school.
+I had a fancy Master’s degree from a fancy Ivy League journalism school.
 I had been in major contention for the editor’s job of the foreign desk at Macleans in Toronto.
-I was, in journalistic terms, very, very hot.
+I was, in journalistic terms, hot.

 So, I followed this man to a small newspaper in the hopes of fame and fortune, and most of all for love, with some swagger in my step.
 I was an award-winning, Ivy-trained business writer.
 I had foreign desk experience.
-I could drive a stick-shift and talk Southern, which is known to charm to disarm.
+I could drive a stick and talk Southern.
+I could charm to disarm.
 I was fearless.

-The job offer was for the city desk, but when I arrived and met with the managing editor he told me this:
+The job offer was for the city desk, but when I arrived, the Managing Editor told me this:

 Editor: “You heard me.
 You don’t think Ah give two shits about yo’ fancy degree or yo’ fancy awards.
-You gonna go to the wimmen’s desk and report about wimmen things until I say so.”
+You goin to the wimmen’s desk and report about dem wimmen things until I say so.”

 Me: Pretty much speechless.